-Those students who are 22 years of age or older as of Friday, August 15th, 2014 (start of WOW orientation) are not required to live on campus.
-Students who are 21 years of age and younger, as of August 15th, 2014, are required to live on campus.
+Those students who are 22 years of age or older as of Friday, August 21st, 2016 (start of SOAR orientation) are not required to live on campus.
+Students who are 21 years of age and younger, as of August 21st, 2016, are required to live on campus.
 Students who are 21 years of age or younger who desire to live off campus must submit a Off-Campus Housing Appeal form, which can be obtained from the Housing Office (Sigma 154).

 What if I lose my room key?